MicrosoftDocs/azure-docs/articles/iot-dps/how-to-reprovision.md

 ---
-title: How to reprovision devices in the Azure IoT Hub Device Provisioning Service | Microsoft Docs
+title: Reprovision devices in Azure IoT Hub Device Provisioning Service
 description: Learn how to reprovision devices with your device provisioning service instance, and why you might need to do this.
 author: wesmc7777
 ms.author: wesmc